-September 2014: The Alcester Town Councillors are out and about in the Town with the “Our Alcester Roadshow”.
-Conducting another two surveys in their next phase of community engagement.
-The questionnaires can also be found online.
+September 2014: Alcester Town Councillors take “Our Alcester Roadshow” out and about and conduct another two surveys in their next phase of community engagement.

-January 2015: Examination Hearings of the Stratford District Core Strategy were held throughout January and the Examination Inspector published an Interim Report in March 2015.
+January 2015: Examination hearings of the Stratford-on-Avon District Core Strategy were held in January and the Examination Inspector published an Interim Report in March 2015.

-March 2015: Since the Autumn Roadshows the team have still been hard at work, having secured a Government grant towards the work in producing a Neighbourhood Plan, a consultant was employed to look at the work done so far and set the direction for the next stage of producing a draft plan.
-An Alcester Town Plan and Neighbourhood Plan Questionnaire has been delivered to every household in the Parish.
-Following the successes from the previous Town Plan, we have repeated some of those questions to find out if your views have changed and if there are any new issues that should be addressed.
-The second part of the questionnaire summarises what conclusions we came to from the previous community engagement and asking if you agree with the conclusions.
+March 2015: Government grant secured towards the work in producing a Neighbourhood Plan and a consultant employed to look at the work done so far and set the direction for the next stage of producing a draft plan.
+An Alcester Town Plan and Neighbourhood Plan Questionnaire were delivered to every household in the Parish.

-October 2015: Proposed Modifications to the Stratford District Core Strategy, in response to the Inspector’s Interim Conclusions which were consulted on in August 2015, have been submitted, with representations, to the Inspector.
+October 2015: Proposed modifications to the Stratford-on-Avon District Core Strategy, in response to the Inspector’s Interim Conclusions, consulted on in August 2015, have been submitted, with representations, to the Inspector.

-January 2016: The SDC Core Strategy Examination Hearings have been resumed.
+January 2016: The Stratford-on-Avon District Core Strategy Examination Hearings have been resumed.

 August 2017: Alcester Housing Needs Survey and Report carried out by Warwickshire Rural Community Council on behalf of Alcester Town Council.